Stahlwille

-Stahlwille (officially Stahlwille Eduard Wille GmbH & Co.
+Stahlwille (officially Stahlwille Holding GmbH & Co.
 KG, sometimes styled STAHLWILLE) is a German engineering company.
-It was founded in 1862 by 25-year-old Eduard Wille to manufacture pokers and fire-tongs then specialised in various forged steel tools.
+It was founded in 1862 by Eduard Wille to manufacture pokers and fire-tongs then specialised in various forged steel tools.
 Based in the Cronenberg district of Wuppertal, Germany, with several German production plants, Stahlwille manufactures hand tools for automotive, industrial, and aerospace use.

-Stahlwille has eight subsidiary companies in Europe, one in USA, and one in China.
-In addition, its worldwide partners are available to end users to offer valuable hints and advice, in the same way as the experienced application engineers at Stahlwille.
+In 2020, the company's products were exported to more than 90 countries.
+At that time, the product portfolio comprised more than 10,000 tools.

+In 2023 Stahlwille had subsidiaries in Europe, the USA, and China.